BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 and 64 bits.

 In our case we need a compiler for microcontrollers (FemtoRV32 is not Linux-capable yet).
-The packages available in Linux distributions are targeting a Linux system, so we cannot use them directly (still possible for baremetal firmwares, more on this below, but not for generating FemtoRV32 compatible elf, more on this below).
+The packages generally available in Linux distributions are targeting a Linux system, so we cannot use them directly (still possible for baremetal firmwares, but not for generating FemtoRV32 compatible elf, more on this below).
 It is also a good thing to have all the possible combinations of `RV32I(M)(A)(F)(D)` installed, if you want to play with different core configurations, and implement a